librairy/doc/deployment.md

 Once it is installed, you can create your own composition of **librairy** by deploying as docker containers, i.e. *docker* or *docker-compose*, as you need.

-It is recommended to create a root folder named `/librairy` where services are located.
+It is recommended to create a root folder named `/librairy` where the following services will be located.

 ### Base